Acellera/htmd/doc/source/tutorials/simulation/01-acemd-md.md

 - A short steepest-descent minimisation (`minimize: 500` steps).
 - An NPT ensemble: `thermostat: true` at `thermostattemperature: 300` K, `barostat: true` at the default 1 atm.
-- Maxwell-Boltzmann initial velocities at `velocities: 300` K and `restart: true` so the run can resume from its own restart files if interrupted.
+- `velocities: 300` K - Maxwell-Boltzmann velocities seeded at this temperature when **no checkpoint exists**; on a resumed run the velocity field is loaded from the checkpoint instead.
+- `restart: true` - on re-invocation of `acemd --input ./equil`, the run resumes from `./equil/restart.chk` rather than starting over.
-- Two `positionalRestraint` external forces in `extforces`: Cα atoms held with a strong force constant (`1@0`) and the rest of the protein heavy atoms with a tenth of that (`0.1@0`).
-Both decay linearly to zero by step `500000`, gradually releasing the protein into the equilibrated water box.
+- Default positional restraints in `extforces`: four entries by default - protein Cα with `1@0`, protein heavy atoms (non-Cα) with `0.1@0`, nucleic backbone with `1@0`, nucleic non-backbone heavy with `0.1@0`.
+Each decays linearly to zero by step `500000`, gradually releasing the system into the equilibrated water box.
+Pass `defaultrestraints=False` to drop them, or add your own via `extforces=[...]`.
 - The integration length you passed in (`run: 4ns`), and the periodic box size taken from the build (`boxsize: [...]`).

 Inspect the produced files: